vanHeemstraSystems/percona/300/200/400/100/README.md

 - The **Availability Zone** in which all your pool’s nodes will be created.
 - The **node type** you require.
 - The configuration for your **node options**, including the number of nodes and whether to enable autoscale.
 You can also choose whether to enable autoheal and whether to link the cluster to a placement group.
-Alternatively, you can leave these options at default values.
+Alternatively, you can leave these options at default values. **IMPORTANT**: To run a 3-node pxc cluster, you will need at least a 3-node cluster with 2vCPUs available.
+The database will not be created if you attempt to create a database cluster in a Kubernetes cluster without sufficient resources.

 8. Click **Create cluster**.
 Your cluster is being deployed.
 Once the cluster is ready, it appears in the clusters list.